chili-chips-ba/openCologne/1.Blinky--Verilog-VHDL-Python.Amaranth/README.md

-# openCologne
-## * WORK IN PROGRESS * UNDER CONSTRUCTION *
-> WHILE THIS NOTICE IS PRESENT, DON'T EXPECT DESIGN, SIM, OR ANY OTHER FILE IN HERE 2BE DOIN' WHAT IT'S SAYIN'

 # Project Setup and Usage

 This tutorial is intended for Linux OS.

 ## Toolchain Setup
 1. Download the correct toolchain for the GateMate FPGA Board from one of the following links:
 * [Windows Toolchain](https://colognechip.com/downloads/cc-toolchain-win.zip)